-Advice of our accommodation office is currently only possible by phone or email.
+All consultation hourse of our accommodation office take place regularly.
 The contact persons with their contact details can be found at the respective dormitory on out website.

 Applications for dorms can be made as usual using our online dorm registration.

-From June 2, 2020, our day care centers will be open in limited regular operation:
+Since June 2nd, 2020, our day care centers will be open in limited regular operation: